istio-ecosystem/sail-operator/README.md

 ```

 ## Community Support and Contributing
-Please refer to the [CONTRIBUTING-SAIL-PROJECT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) file for more information on how to contribute to the Sail Operator project.
+Please refer to the [CONTRIBUTING-SAIL-PROJECT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) file for more information on how to contribute to the sail-operator project.
 This file contains all the information you need to get started with contributing to the project.

-If you want to make contributions to the Istio project please refer to the [CONTRIBUTING.md](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) for more information.

 ## Issue management
-Please refer to the [ISSUE-MANAGEMENT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/ISSUE-MANAGEMENT.md) file for more information on how to report bugs and feature requests to the Sail Operator team.
+Please refer to the [ISSUE-MANAGEMENT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/ISSUE-MANAGEMENT.md) file for more information on how to report bugs and feature requests to the sail-operator team.

 If you found a bug in Istio, please refer to the [Istio GitHub repository](https://github.com/istio-ecosystem/sail-operator/blob/main/BUGS-AND-FEATURE-REQUESTS.md)